Transforming Negative Emotions into Positive Experiences

 We become afraid when we erroneously think if someone is angry at us they have stopped loving us.
 That isn’t necessarily the case.
 Love is what allows us to feel safe enough to honestly express anger responsibly.
 Once the anger is cleared, we can get back to feeling and expressing the love we feel.
 But if the anger remains repressed it will quickly pollute our the quality of love and your ability to express it.

 The more we process through our feelings and clean up the residue of repressed emotions the easier it will be to express our emotions responsibly.
 Doing this takes the pressure off past experiences so we are able to express appropriate levels of whatever emotions we feel.

 When the repressed emotions from the past are cleared out there is more energy and we start to feel lighter.
-Confusion and self doubt will subside and we gain a deeper connection and communion with our Soul.4.
+Confusion and self-doubt will subside and we gain a deeper connection and communion with our Soul.4.
 Release and get Back into the Flow.

 Too often it is believed that expressing emotions is the final step.
 It isn’t.
-You know many people who although they can artfully express their emotions they don’t let them go.
-It’s like a fishing rod, they cast out their anger to the people at work and then real it in.
+You know many people who although they can artfully express their emotions, they don’t let them go.
+It’s like a fishing rod, they cast out their anger to the people at work and then reel it in.
 Then they go home and cast out their anger to their family and reel it back in.
 They never let it go.
-They hold onto their emotions and use them to manipulate to control others.
+They hold onto their emotions and use them to manipulate and control others.
 The final step is to release emotions, to let go and get back into the flow of your life.